lorensipro/website-afpc/jekyll-src/_posts/offres/2022-07-11-doctorat22IMT+PolyMtl.md

   image_fullwidth: imt+polymtl.svg
 ---

-PhD position in co-supervising between IMT Atlantique (France) and Polytechnic of Montréal (Canada).
 The PhD contract is expected to start in **November/December 2022**.

 The details are also online from the IMT website ([subject 9](https://www.imt.fr/limt-recrute-10-nouveaux-doctorants-en-ia-dans-le-cadre-du-programme-doctoral-aiimt/)).